This month, we all celebrate the wonderful moms in our life. So our writers thought it was a great time to explore themes of motherhood in horror.

 Recommended by Claire Smith

 Jennifer Kent’s debut film, The Babadook premiered in 2014 at the Sundance Film Festival.
-The story follows single mother/widow, Amelia, as she attempts to raise her unusual son, Sam.
+The story follows a single mother/widow, Amelia, as she attempts to raise her unusual son, Sam.
 As if life isn’t hard enough with Amelia trying to cope with the tragic death of her husband and raising a troubled boy alone, things are about to get much worse when they accidentally unleash a terrifying being named ‘The Babadook’ through a strange storybook.

 Although the film may well be a metaphor for the grieving process and mental illness, it also provides a take on the difficulties of single motherhood.